AlexShem247/wine-origin-classifier/report/report.md

 The implementation of the Random Forest model involved several key steps:

 1. **Data Preprocessing**
-   The dataset required preprocessing to prepare it for modeling.
+   The dataset required preprocessing to prepare it for modelling.
 I applied **one-hot encoding** to the categorical feature `variety` using `pandas`' `get_dummies()` function.
 This transformed the `variety` column into binary columns, enabling the model to process this categorical data effectively.

 2. **Data Splitting**
    The dataset was randomly split into **training** (90%) and **testing** (10%) sets to evaluate the model's performance.
 This ensured that the model was trained on a substantial portion of the data while reserving a smaller portion for unbiased performance evaluation.